An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

 As discussed above, at a time when a point $z$ is disconnected from the target point~$y$, the boundary has the form of a figure $8$ with two loops of distinct lengths~$a$ and~$b$, as shown in Figure~\ref{fig::exploretopinch}.
 At this time the process~$L_r$ jumps from some value $c = a+b$ down to~$a$ (if the marked point~$y$ is in the component of boundary length~$a$) or~$b$ (if~$y$ is in the component of boundary length~$b$).
 We define a {\em big jump} in the process $L_r$ associated to $\tmudonel$ to be a jump whose lower endpoint is less than half of its upper endpoint.
 A big jump corresponds to a time when the marked point lies in the disk bounded by the {\em shorter} of the two figure $8$ loops.

 In what follows, it will sometimes be useful to consider an alternative form of exploration in which the endpoint $y$ is not fixed in advance.
-We already know that if let $y_1, y_2, \ldots$ be independent samples from $\nu$, then the metric nets targeted at those points should be in some sense coupled L\'evy nets, which agree up until the first time at which those points are separated.
+We already know that if let $y_1, y_2, \ldots$ be independent samples from $\nu$, then the unembedded metric nets targeted at those points should be in some sense coupled L\'evy nets, which agree up until the first time at which those points are separated.
 Indeed, there will be countably many times at which one of those points is first disconnected from the other, as illustrated in Figure~\ref{fig::exploretopinch}.
 This union of all such explorations can be understood as sort of a branching exploration process, where each time the boundary is ``pinched'' into two (forming a figure $8$, as in Figure~\ref{fig::exploretopinch}) the exploration continues on each of the two sides.

 In what follows, it will be useful to consider an alternative form of exploration in which, at each such pinch point, the exploration always continues in the {\em longer} of these two loops, rather than continuing in the loop that contains some other predetermined point~$y$.
 That is, we choose the exploration so that the corresponding boundary length process~$L_r$ has no ``big jumps'' as we defined them above.
-It is clear that each~$y_i$ will almost surely fail to lie in the bigger loop of a figure~$8$ at some point, and hence a.s.\ all of the points~$y_i$ will lie in disks that are cut off by this exploration process in finite time.
+It is clear that each~$y_i$ will a.s.\ fail to lie in the bigger loop of a figure~$8$ at some point.
+Indeed, the area of the bigger loop a.s.\ tends to $0$ as the exploration continues.
+This implies that for each $\epsilon > 0$ and $N$ there exists $R > 0$ so that if $r \geq R$ then the probability that any of $y_1,\ldots,y_N$ are in the region into which the exploration continues after time $r$ is at most $\epsilon$.
+Hence a.s.\ all of the points~$y_i$ will lie in disks that are cut off by this exploration process in finite time.